jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/lesson1.md

         Remember, always research like you're planning the perfect vacation and balance your choices like you balance a pizza with just the right amount of toppings.
 And of course, consult a real-world financial oracle before making any big moves.
 Bon appétit in the stock market buffet!
     ```

+## Testing Conversation Memory

+Agent Framework automatically maintains conversation history through the `AgentThread`.
+Test this feature by asking follow-up questions:

+1. After receiving the initial response, ask a follow-up question that references the previous conversation:

+    ```txt
+    User > Tell me more about the Tech Tango category you mentioned
+    ```

+2. The agent should remember your previous conversation and provide specific details about the tech stocks category without you having to repeat your original question.

+3. Try another follow-up:

+    ```txt
+    User > Which of those five categories would you recommend for a beginner?
+    ```

+4. Again, the agent should reference the categories it mentioned earlier, demonstrating that conversation context is automatically preserved.

+**Key Learning**: Notice how Agent Framework automatically maintains conversation history without any additional code.
+The `AgentThread` handles all conversation memory management for you.